sounds, signals, studies, soul, ETC…

 In 2021, Paul and I started meeting on Zoom, kicking around synth/sampler/sound-design ideas.
 We soon arrived at the practice of “Braiding” in a DAW; limiting ourselves to 3 tracks, adding partially-overlapping segments to the exposed “end,” always growing the sound-scape timeline blindly forward.

-This “concept/flow jamming” proved an inspiring exercise for generating ideas, but editing and mixing the results proved less fun.
+This practice of “jamming in DAW” by “call/response concept flow” proved an inspiring exercise for generating ideas, but editing and mixing the results proved less fun.
 The projected ended in late 2022, and Paul released the compiled Braided Sound project on his BandCamp in 2023.

 Studio-only (for now) project bringing together Chris from DrawN and Dan from PowerLoader/Wormrider.
 My main compose-by-recording exercise, based in remote collaboration on cloud-synced DAW sessions